 This is a new salvia on the scene and is said to be a hybrid found in the Auckland Botanic Gardens: a cross between two South African species, Salvia scabra and Salvia chamelaeagnea, so it is a drought-tolerant type like its parents.
-It forms a shrub 1-2 m tall with beautiful sky-blue flowers over a very long period.
+It forms a shrub 1-2 m tall with flushes of beautiful sky-blue flowers over a very long period.
 Dead-head the plant after each flush of blooms.
 Prune hard in mid-August and fertilise at the same time.
-Note that the invasive Salvia uliginosa is sometimes sold as 'African Skies' - make sure you don't plant that one.
-It has very pungent-smelling foliage and is a taller plant.
+Note that the very invasive Salvia uliginosa is sometimes sold as 'African Skies' - make sure you don't plant that one: it has very pungent-smelling foliage and is a taller plant.
 Salvia 'African Sky' does spread into a large clump over time.